 Located in historic Kirkcudbright, in the old High Street, the Baytree House is a Georgian property with many original features including a vaulted ceiling, marble fireplace and a sweeping staircase.
-There is also a drawing room for guests' exclusive use, equipped with books, magazines, board games, TV with DVD player and a collection of DVDs.
-There is free Wi-Fi throughout the house and guests can borrow a laptop computer if needed.
-The rooms have en suite facilities with toiletries, a hairdryer, fresh towels and slippers, and other features include a flat-screen TV, DVD player, ironing facilities, tea/coffee, bottled water and welcome sherry.
-In the morning at Baytree House, breakfast is served in the spacious conservatory dining room which outlooks over the garden.
-There are freshly cooked breakfasts served to your table as well as your choices from the buffet table.
+There is free WiFi throughout the house and guests can borrow a laptop computer if needed.
+Complimentary towels and toiletries are included in the en-suite bathroom.
+TV and tea/coffee making facilities are available in your room with fresh milk available.
+Breakfast is included.
+Cooked breakfast options, including full English, vegetarian full English and a vegan option, can be ordered to the table in the morning.
+Cereals, porridge, toast, a choice of pastries, fresh fruit, yoghurt, prunes, tea, coffee and orange juice are available as well.
 Maclellan's Castle, the Tolbooth Art Centre, the Stewartry Museum and a swimming pool, as well as many independent shops, restaurants and pubs can be reached on foot in less than 5 minutes.

 Hotels in Kirkcudbright

 The pretty town of Kirkcudbright sits at the mouth of the River Dee about six miles from the sea.
 It is in the stunning Scottish region of Dumfries and Galloway, which offers a wealth of natural beauty, heritage and culture to explore.